ibbaa/nordconnector/README.md

 ### Docker

 There are no installation prerequisites for the docker build (except for docker, of course). `./docker_build.sh` creates the docker image and triggers the build.
-The project directory is mounted in the container, so the directory structure and the result location are the same as in the local build.
+The project directory is mounted in the container.
+The release binary is located under `dockerbuild/Release/bin`.
 The docker build installs everything from scratch and takes much longer but provides a clean and reproducible build environment.
 The docker build creates the statically linked variant but it should be possible to build the dynamically linked variant with the same docker file.

 ###